August 10, 2018

 “When she left, her firstborn child was 8 years, and the other one was 3 years old,” she says.

 Zimbabwe’s cashless economy has made it hard for her to care for the children.
 Despite the move, Savanhu’s daughter has not found a stable job.
 She sends her mother money as often as she can, but it’s barely enough to cover the cost of the children’s day-to-day living, Savanhu says.

-The grandmother grows most of her cooking ingredients to avoid having to go to the market and spend money on expensive food items, she says.
+The grandmother grows most of her cooking ingredients, to avoid having to go to the market and spend money on expensive food items, she says.

 Thousands of Zimbabweans are heading to other countries for better job prospects, leaving behind a sputtering economy, aging parents and young children.
-The elderly often become caretakers to their grandchildren, but they say they are struggling to make ends meet.
+The elderly often become caretakers of their grandchildren, but they say they are struggling to make ends meet.

 Emigration has been on the rise in Zimbabwe since 2000, when economic turmoil hit the southern African nation, according to the International Organization for Migration.
 Many Zimbabweans could not find jobs in their home country.
 Unemployment is still high, particularly among the youth, according to the National Association of Non-Governmental Organisations.

 In 2005, 11,620 emigrants left Zimbabwe, primarily for other African countries.
 According to a 2017 survey conducted by the Zimbabwe National Statistics Agency, approximately 723,000 people emigrated between 2012 and 2017, and 78 percent of them were between the ages of 15 and 34.
 Many moved to neighboring South Africa.
 A report from research network Afrobarometer puts the total number of Zimbabweans living in South Africa at 2 million.